The uppercut is the punch that gives most people trouble learning and executing correctly out of all the basic punches.

 The jab and rear straight become second nature to boxers and are extremely useful.
 Hooks and overhands are the power shots, but the uppercut is also very important, as it is the most potent punch in close distance and can be the best solution for some situations.

 So, even though it is less versatile than straights and hooks, you still need to learn how to throw an uppercut properly.

-The uppercut is a punch that travels in an upward motion and the forearm usually ends up perpendicular to the floor.
-The uppercut is best thrown straight through the center with the purpose to move between the opponent’s guard.
+The uppercut is a punch that travels upward, and the forearm usually ends up perpendicular to the floor.
+The uppercut is best thrown straight through the center to move between the opponent’s guard.
 This trajectory makes it harder to see and easier to land.

-The lead uppercut may feel a bit weak and awkward at first, but it can be very powerful.
-Even more so than other punches, the power in the uppercut comes from the legs and the hips.
-The arm itself contributes very little to the overall force.
+The lead uppercut may initially feel weak and awkward, but it can be very powerful.
+A lot of the power in the uppercut comes from the legs and the hips.
+The arm itself contributes little to the overall force.
 Here is how to throw a lead uppercut:

 - Start from your boxing stance.

 - Shift your weight to your front foot.

 - Dip your head outside your lead foot, leaning in and slightly rotating your right shoulder forward.